FWidm/chronicon-skilltree/README.md

 - Tooltips should not leave the viewport!
 - Switching between skills in one slot needs to be supported
   - Show switcher if skill is levelled down to 0! (shift)
+  - remove skill from dict if it was removed by this option.

 ## Development server